mkralik42/darkly/hidden_directories/Ressources/README.md

 ## INFORMATION ON HIDDEN DIRECTORIES

-The utilization of hidden directories, as discovered through the robots.txt file, introduces potential security risks and underscores the importance of proper access controls.
+The use of hidden directories, as discovered through the robots.txt file, introduces potential security risks and points out the importance of proper access controls.
 While hidden directories aim to obscure specific paths within a web application, their inclusion in the robots.txt file inadvertently discloses their existence.
-This exposure, combined with the lack of stringent access controls, may lead to unauthorized access to sensitive files contained within these hidden directories.
+This exposure, combined with the lack of strict access controls, may lead to unauthorized access to sensitive files contained within these hidden directories.

 ## PATCH THE VULNERABILITY

-To conceal a sensitive file:
+To secure a sensitive file:

 - Restrict access to admin privileges :
   Limit file access to privileged accounts, reducing the risk of unauthorized viewing or modification.